 WITL should only be used in the context of multi-listed securities and in combination with TAXR.

-In a multi-listing scenario, a company is listed in multiple markets: a “primary market” which corresponds to its country of tax incorporation, but also one or multiple “secondary market(s)”.
+In a multi-listing scenario, a company is listed in multiple markets: a “primary market” which often corresponds to its country of tax incorporation, but also one or multiple “secondary market(s)”.

 Note that there is a single and unique country of tax incorporation for both primary and secondary market(s).

-In such case, WITL should reflect the “local” withholding tax, levied by the jurisdiction of the secondary listing market in complement/ offset of the withholding tax (TAXR), levied by the jurisdiction of the issuer’s country of incorporation.
+In such case, WITL should reflect the withholding tax, levied by another jurisdiction in complement/ offset of the withholding tax (TAXR), levied by the jurisdiction of the issuer’s country of incorporation.

+If there is no applicable TAXR rate or if TAXR rate equals to zero, it is recommended to quote TAXR//0 in order to avoid any ambiguity.

 WITL definition should also be revised as follows: